uwmadisoncals/cals-main-plugins/responsive-vector-maps/readme.txt

 = Can I customize map region links ? =

-Yes, it's possible to customise links for each region/area displayed in the map.
+Yes, it's possible to customize links for each region/area displayed in the map.
 When creating a new map or editing an existing one, you will have chance to assign url to each area/region of the map.
 Default areas/regions have just a tooltip mouseover effect displaying area/region name.
 Actually is possible to add a custom html tooltip in a secure way.